hypergonial/hikari-miru/docs/source/guides/navigators.rst

 ==========

 A common usecase for buttons is creating paginated button-menus.
-In miru, these are called navigators, and such functionality is provided by the extensions ``miru.ext.nav``.
+In miru, these are called navigators, and such functionality is provided by the extension ``miru.ext.nav``.

 .. note::
     ``miru.ext.nav`` is included with your installation, but is not imported implicitly,